 Health professional schools seek well-rounded applicants.
 In addition to a strong academic background, applicants must also demonstrate through non-academic experiential learning.
 This can include clubs and community service, clinical healthcare experiences, research experience, enrichment programs, and cultural competence.
 To generate a compelling narrative, we recommend sustained commitment and continual self-reflection.
 The is a good place to start researching opportunities that align with your medical school interests.

-*experiences spreadsheet linked below only available to Pomona students/alums using Box (see Box directions at bottom of page if you haven't set up your Box account at Pomona)
+*the experiences spreadsheet linked below is only available to Pomona students/alums using Box (see Box directions at bottom of page if you haven't set up your Box account at Pomona)

 Prehealth Gain Experience